Iori Kogawa: Personal life

 Her bust was a C cup and had a complex on her small chest.
 Her first experience is with a senior one year older than her when she was 18 years old after she entered Osaka's vocational school.
 She had experience with two men before her AV debut.
 Her hobby is watching sports.
-Her special skill is getting lost.
 She has two pet dogs.

 She has won first place in Muscat Night projects "Muscats Kanji Test (New Year's Muscat's Kanji Test (broadcast 7 January 2016)" and "Muscat's Baka NO.1 Decision Fight!
 2017 (broadcast 23 February and 2 March 2017)".